Aliases for ZNF423 Gene

 GeneCards Summary for ZNF423 Gene

 ZNF423 (Zinc Finger Protein 423) is a Protein Coding gene.
-Diseases associated with ZNF423 include nephronophthisis 14 and joubert syndrome with oculorenal anomalies.
-Among its related pathways are TGF Beta Signaling Pathway.
-An important paralog of this gene is ZNF729.
+Diseases associated with ZNF423 include Nephronophthisis 14 and Arima Syndrome.
+Among its related pathways are TGF-beta Receptor Signaling (WikiPathways) and Differentiation of white and brown adipocyte.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding.
+An important paralog of this gene is ZNF521.

 Transcription factor that can both act as an activator or a repressor depending on the context.
 Plays a central role in BMP signaling and olfactory neurogenesis.
 Associates with SMADs in response to BMP2 leading to activate transcription of BMP target genes.
 Acts as a transcriptional repressor via its interaction with EBF1, a transcription factor involved in terminal olfactory receptor neurons differentiation; this interaction preventing EBF1 to bind DNA and activate olfactory-specific genes.
 Involved in olfactory neurogenesis by participating in a developmental switch that regulates the transition from differentiation to maturation in olfactory receptor neurons.
 Controls proliferation and differentiation of neural precursors in cerebellar vermis formation.